danweiner/learning-p5-js/README.md

 ### JavaScript Objects

-The next chapter in the book Learning Processing is about using the random() function, but Coding Train has two videos before this.
+The next section in the book Learning Processing is about using the random() function, but Coding Train has two videos before this.
 One about [JavaScript Objects](https://www.youtube.com/watch?v=-e5h4IGKZRY&index=8&list=PLRqwX-V7Uu6Zy51Q-x9tMWIv9cueOFTFA) and the other about the [map function](https://www.youtube.com/watch?v=nicMAoW6u1g&list=PLRqwX-V7Uu6Zy51Q-x9tMWIv9cueOFTFA&index=9).
 I'll follow the Coding Train curriculum and address these subjects before moving on to random().

 Dan sets up an example of using variables and moving an ellipse across the screen.